You are here:

 Congressional District: 2

 The U.S. Environmental Protection Agency is conducting the first five-year review of cleanup actions performed at the French Gulch site near Breckenridge, Colorado.
 The purpose of the review is to make sure the selected cleanup actions effectively protect human health and the environment.
-The review is scheduled to be completed by December 2013.
+The review is scheduled to be completed by summer 2014.

 The French Gulch site, which includes the former Wellington-Oro mine, is located about two miles upstream or east of the confluence of French Creek with the Blue River near the town of Breckenridge, Colorado.
 Extensive underground mining occurred in the valley from the late 1850s to the 1960s.
 Lode mining recovered lead-zinc-silver sulfide and gold ores from an extensive network of tunnels and adits originating on the steep valley sides.
 Large floating dredge boats were used to placer-mine the valley floor for gold.
 The placer dredging disrupted French Creek and its associated alluvial valley material.
 This resulted in large dredge piles covering the French Gulch valley floor and extending upstream approximately one mile east of the former Wellington-Oro mine.